WonbinKweon/CalibratedRankingModels_AAAI2022/README.md

+# Calibrated Ranking Models (AAAI 2022)

+Wonbin Kweon, SeongKu Kang, and Hwanjo Yu.
+2022.
 Obtaining Calibrated Probabilities with Personalized Ranking Models.
-Wonbin Kweon, SeongKu Kang, and Hwanjo Yu.
-AAAI 2022 oral presentation (3% accepted).
+Thirty-Sixth AAAI Conference on Artificial Intelligence (AAAI oral, 3% accepted) \

+This is a Pytorch implementation.

+Version: \
+pytorch 1.7.0 \

 1. we cannot include the pre-processed dataset due to the lack of space.
 Instead, you can run yahooR3.ipynb in /data to pre-process the raw dataset.